neurodata/connectocross/figure_outline.md

 # Figure X: how feedforward are the brains

-# Figure X: how homophillic are they
+# Figure X: how homophillic/assortative are they

 # Figure X: how homotopic is it

-# Figure X: are the graphs meaningfully directed?
+# Figure X: here's a model with all of the stuff we just said exists
-- testing for strength of directedness

-# Figure X: in degree, out degree

-# Figure X: